wp-plugins/sem-fancy-excerpt/readme.txt

 The fancy excerpt plugin for WordPress replaces the default automatic excerpt generator with a sentence aware excerpt generator.

 When automatically generating an excerpt, WordPress will no longer cut your posts after an arbitrary number of characters.
-Instead, it will keep adding complete sentences until 200 characters or more are returned.
+Instead, it will keep adding complete paragraphs until 30 words or more are returned.
+It then completes the excerpt with a More... link.

 Before:

 > Lorem ipsum dolor sit amet, consectetuer adipiscing elit.
 Ut in sem eget est pharetra hendrerit.
 Nulla condimentum venenatis lectus.

-Cum sociis natoque penatibus et magnis dis parturient montes, nascetur ridiculus mus.
+> Cum sociis natoque penatibus et magnis dis parturient montes, nascetur ridiculus mus.
 Proin lacus.
 Aenean eget libero.
 Suspendisse volutpat nonummy magna.

-Fusce pharetra volutpat mi.
+> Fusce pharetra volutpat mi.
 Fusce auctor cursus arcu.
 Maecenas feugiat dolor a felis.
 Vivamus facilisis [...]

 After:

 > Lorem ipsum dolor sit amet, consectetuer adipiscing elit.
 Ut in sem eget est pharetra hendrerit.
-Nulla condimentum venenatis lectus. (…)
+Nulla condimentum venenatis lectus.

+> Cum sociis natoque penatibus et magnis dis parturient montes, nascetur ridiculus mus.
+Proin lacus.
+Aenean eget libero.
+Suspendisse volutpat nonummy magna.

+> More...

+= Help Me! =

+The [Semiologic forum](http://forum.semiologic.com) is the best place to report issues.
+Please note, however, that while community members and I do our best to answer all queries, we're assisting you on a voluntary basis.

+If you require more dedicated assistance, consider using [Semiologic Pro](http://www.getsemiologic.com).

 == Installation ==